 Nrf2 Pathway: Increasing the Body’s Ability to Get Rid of Toxins

-Nrf2 sits upstream of nearly everything else in Phase II detoxification — it’s the transcription factor that switches on the genes responsible for glutathione production, antioxidant enzymes, and detox conjugation pathways.
+Nrf2 is the transcription factor that switches on the genes responsible for glutathione production, antioxidant enzymes, and detox conjugation pathways in phase II detoxification.
 Variants in the NFE2L2 gene influence how readily your Nrf2 pathway activates in response to toxin exposure.
-Because it governs so many downstream genes covered in this hub, this is a good place to start.

 Glucuronidation: UGT Genetic Variants, Detoxification, and Hormone Balance

-Glucuronidation is one of the most active conjugation pathways in the liver, responsible for tagging and clearing estrogen, testosterone, bilirubin, many medications, and environmental toxins for excretion.
-The UGT gene family encodes the enzymes that drive this process, and variants in these genes can slow clearance enough to affect hormone balance and drug metabolism.
+Glucuronidation is one of the most active conjugation pathways in the liver, responsible for clearing out estrogen, testosterone, bilirubin, many medications, and environmental toxins for excretion.
+The UGT gene family drives this process, and variants can slow clearance enough to affect hormone balance, toxin clearance, and drug metabolism.

 Sulfotransferases: SULT Genes, Phase II Detoxification, and Sulfur

-Sulfation, which is carried out by the SULT family of enzymes, is a key phase II pathway for inactivating estrogens and steroid hormones as well as for clearing neurotransmitters such as dopamine and serotonin.
-The process requires adequate sulfur, which links diet and gut health to how well this pathway performs.
-SULT variants can shift the balance toward either excess or insufficient hormonal metabolism, affecting mood and cancer risk.
+Sulfation, which is carried out by the SULT family of enzymes, is a key phase II detoxification pathway for inactivating estrogens and steroid hormones as well as for clearing neurotransmitters such as dopamine and serotonin.
+The process requires adequate sulfur, which links diet and gut health to how well this pathway works.

 NAT1 and NAT2: N-acetyltransferases and Phase II Detoxification